Oscar-nominated actor Ned Beatty dies, aged 83 - RFI

 Los Angeles (AFP)

-Ned Beatty, the prolific and Oscar-nominated character actor known for roles in "Network," "Superman" and "Toy Story 3," has died aged 83, US media reported Sunday.
+The prolific and Oscar-nominated character actor Ned Beatty, known for roles in "Network," "Superman" and "Toy Story 3," died on Sunday aged 83.

-"Ned passed away from natural causes Sunday morning, surrounded by his family and loved ones," Shelter Entertainment Group talent manager Deborah Miller said, according to CNN.
+"Ned passed away from natural causes Sunday morning, surrounded by his family and loved ones," Shelter Entertainment Group talent manager Deborah Miller said.

+"Ned was an iconic, legendary talent, as well as a dear friend, and he will be missed by us all."

 The Kentucky native made his big-screen debut in the 1972 film "Deliverance."